 Coronavirus Advice and Single Household and Support Bubble Information

-From 17th May 2 households/support bubbles or 6 individuals will be able to stay at self catering properties in England and Wales.
-It is then hoped that from 21st June there will be no limitations on social contact and that we can resume normal business.
+Following the announcement this evening we are having to extend restrictions up until 18th July.
+It is then hoped that from 19th July there will be no limitations on social contact and that we can resume normal business.
 This is all subject to certain requirements being met at each stage, dictated by data.
 There has also been mention of this being brought forward 2 weeks if data allows.
 We are waiting for clarification on this from our Professional Body and will update if this changes.

 The Covid-19 pandemic imposes considerable difficulties on our customers, on our owners and on ourselves as a business, requiring us at Viney Holiday Properties to constantly monitor the government's rapidly evolving guidelines and legislation and act accordingly.
 For the latest information, please see the following trusted websites, which will contain the most current information.

 We consider that through the effective implementation of these measures, we have underscored the fact that self-catering accommodation is a low risk service provider, both generally and within the hospitality sector.

 A Roadmap Out of Lockdown for England was announced by the government on 22nd February; this set out dates for the opening up of self catering holiday accommodation in England.
 From 12th April you can come and stay at one of our luxury holiday houses as a single household or support bubble; from 17th May this is extended to two households/support bubbles or 6 individuals.
 From 21st June, it is hoped that all limitations will be removed and that we can return to business as usual.
 These dates are all subject to certain criteria being met with regards to vaccinations, infections rates and new variants.